denten-books/plain-text/0-chapter.md

 The passage from keystroke to pixel loosely structures the progression of the book.

-It begins with a simple question that lays the grounds for digital textuality:
+I begin with a few simple questions that lay the grounds for digital
-What exactly is a text?
+textuality: What exactly is a text?
 Where is it?
 How will we find it?
-My answers begin by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
+My answers commence by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
 Microanalysis opens the gap between text as it is embedded into storage media and text as it is seen on the screen.
 In the process, the chapters draw from the discussion between philosophers Gerard Genette and Nelson Goodman on the nature of textual copies.
-The copy machine which "sees" pages as images anchors the conversation in practice.
-The machine deconstruction reveals the practical stakes in question.
-Finally, I argue that the plummeting costs of digital reproduction bring about a crisis of authenticity.
-The authors are dead, but continue to draw checks from singularly copyrighted work.
-Legal fictions are created to prop up the outmoded authorial function.
+The copy machine which "sees" pages as monolithic images anchors the conversation in practice.
+The machine deconstruction reveals a crisis of authenticity, related to the plummeting costs of digital reproduction.
+The supposedly "dead" authors continue to draw checks from singularly copyrighted work.
+Legal fictions are created to veil the emerging affordances of textual technology.

-Chapter 2 challenges conventional notions of the digital as a property that sometimes denotes "discrete" units of information and at other times is used to identify continuous phenomena, which moves past the point of human comprehension.
+In Chapter 2, I challenges conventional notions of digital media, discovering properties at once "discrete" and "continuous."
+Both are seen to threaten human capacity for comprehension.
 Which one is it, before or beyond the human?
 A discussion of Liquid Crystal Displays (LCDs) flows into a section that deals with digital representation from the perspective of analytic philosophy.
 My summary of that tradition shows that language and text are already in some sense "born digital," that is "reproducible" and "differentiated" throughout.
 Furthermore, digitality depends on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
-From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather a structure imposed from without.
+From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather [[ too dense ]] structure imposed from without.
 Materials from the history of telegraphy help narrate the story of character encoding---a key hidden component of digital textuality.

 At the heart of the book and central to its argument, Chapter 3 begins by outlining a recent discussion on surface reading.
 I ask: What lies beneath the text, literally?
 Case studies in removable storage media, ticker tape and floppy disk, elucidate the movement of text from human-legible inscription on the page and punch card to magnetic inscription invisible to the naked human eye.
-In print, matter, form, and content lie flat.
-On the screen, the three layers occupy physically distinct strata.
-Along with the traditional distinctions of form and content we now find a control layer, which dynamically alters the mechanics of reader.
-The device "molds" itself to the reader.
-The history of the Document Object Model dispels the illusion of flattened textuality.
+In print, form and content lie flat.
+On the screen, the two layers occupy physically distinct strata.
+Along with the traditional distinctions of form and content we now find a control layer, which dynamically alters the mechanics of the literary encounter.
+The device alters itself to suit the reader.
+The history of the Document Object Model (DOM) dispels the illusion of flattened textuality, revealing the mechanisms of control embedded into all documents.

-The following chapter reaches beyond the device to the human.
-It begins with a close reading of Beckett's *Krapp's Last Tape*.
+The fourth chapter reaches beyond the device to the human.
+I begin with a close reading of Beckett's *Krapp's Last Tape*.
 The title character makes yearly audio recordings of himself, only to revisit them and to enter into a sort of dialog with his own voice from the past.
-I posit this encounter with the archive as Krapp's "media being" and suggest that such encounters are commonplace, through similar practices of depositing "snapshots" of one's consciousness into files, bookshelves, and folders.
-Sartre's idea of an "appointment with oneself" helps us see this external structure of files, folders, and library furniture as cognitive extension, in need of delicate pruning and arrangement.
+I posit this encounter with the archive as Krapp's "media being" and suggest that such encounters are commonplace through similar practices of depositing "snapshots" of one's consciousness into files, bookshelves, and folders.
+Sartre's idea of an "appointment with oneself" helps us see this external structure of files, folders, and library furnishings as cognitive extension, in need of delicate pruning and arrangement.
 Documents, in this light, are shown to exist not as completed works, but as "vectors" that mutate and move through time and space.
-Pushing off the communication model offered by Claude Shannon, I ask: What is being externalized, communicated, and preserved?
+I ask: What is being externalized, communicated, and preserved?
 And answer: It is not simply a message, but the subject itself.

-The apparent immateriality of digital text brings promise of epistemological (social) and even phenomenological (personal) transformation.
+In the final chapter I tackle the apparent immateriality of digital text.
+Ephemeral media brings promise of epistemological (social) and even phenomenological (personal) transformation.
 But it also has a major practical drawback.
 Inscription on magnetic tape cannot be assumed to correspond to the composite screen image.
-Forms of governance like Digital Rights Management can now be embedded deep within the structure of the "data object" itself and further hidden from view---precluding, and sometimes making illegal outright, the possibility of interpretation (of any sort).
-The discussion concludes with a stark image illustrating the contrast between screen surface and the underlying bit structure.
+Forms of governance like Digital Rights Management (DRM) can now be embedded deep within the structure of the "data object" itself and further hidden from view---precluding, and sometimes making illegal outright, the possibility of interpretation.
+I conclude with a stark image that illustrates the contrast between screen surface and the underlying bit structure.
 To produce the image, I use reverse-engineering tools to inject malicious code into an Adobe Acrobat file (`.pdf`).
 The deformed text threatens to damage the literary device.
-A thick description of the literary device, now as gadget or instrument, brings legibility to the fore of reading ethics.
+A thick description of the literary device---the book---now as gadget and instrument, brings legibility to the fore of reading ethics.
 The design and usage of literary devices must itself become critical practice which, in complement to critical theory, can actively engineer for textual mechanisms that make individual dissent possible.

 [^ln-hegel]: I discuss the topic at length in Chapter 3.